Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

 For more flags explanation and default value can be found in the official [Thanos Receive Flags](https://thanos.io/tip/components/receive.md/#flags) documentation.

 #### Thanos Receive reliable deployment
-For systems monitoring multiple services with increasing scale, there are two approaches to prevent Thanos Receive from becoming a single point of failure or performance bottleneck:

-1. Deploy multiple independent Thanos Receive instances, each dedicated to different monitoring targets.
-The configurations outlined in this document provide clear guidance for setting up this distributed architecture, as shown in the above architecture.

-2. Implement Thanos Receive in cluster mode, which provides a unified entry point with automatic scaling capabilities.
-For detailed instructions on setting up Thanos Receive cluster mode, refer to the [Thanos receive cluster mode](THANOS_CLUSTER.md) guide.
+For systems monitoring multiple services at scale, it's recommended to implement Thanos Receive in cluster mode as shown in the architecture diagram above.
+This prevents Thanos Receive from becoming a single point of failure or performance bottleneck.
+Additionally, deploying a load balancer in front of the Thanos Receive cluster provides a unified entry point and enables automatic request distribution across multiple instances.
+This setup ensures high availability, improved fault tolerance, and better scalability of your monitoring infrastructure.
+Further information can be found in the official [Thanos Receive](https://thanos.io/tip/components/receive.md/) documentation.
+It also supports Kubernetes deployment for better scalability management.

 ### Step 3: Set up Thanos Store
-While Thanos Receive handles recent data (30 days retention), Store Gateway provides access to older metrics persisted in object storage.
+Thanos Receive manages recent metrics data according to its configured retention policy, while the Store Gateway component enables access to historical metrics that have been archived in object storage, creating a seamless data access layer across both recent and historical time ranges.

 Run the below command to start the Thanos Query service:
 ```sh